wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/using-moto.md

 meta_title: "Credit card user guide - Using MOTO - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
-short_description: 'Accept credit card payments by mail or telephone with MOTO'
+short_description: 'Accept credit card payments by mail or telephone by using MOTO'
 aliases:
     - /tools/mail-order-telephone-order/
     - /tools/moto/moto